- Written by Dr.Mehmet Demircioglu

 When would I delay surgery for mental health reasons?

-I would also delay if the patient cannot accept uncertainty.
+I also delay if the patient cannot accept uncertainty.
 Hair transplantation is precise surgery, but recovery is not a daily straight line.
 There can be redness, swelling, shedding, uneven growth, and long months where the result is not ready to judge.
 A patient who cannot tolerate that uncertainty may suffer more than necessary.

 Delaying in these situations is not rejection.
 It can be protection.
-Sometimes the best plan is to stabilize anxiety, speak with the prescribing doctor or therapist, and return to the surgery decision when the patient can evaluate risks and benefits more calmly.
+Sometimes the best plan is to stabilize anxiety, speak with the prescribing doctor or therapist, and return to the surgery decision when the patient can evaluate risks and benefits more clearly.

 How should I plan recovery if I am anxious?